 The Visionary is focused on the long-term potential of the brand.
-They are big picture thinkers and can mobilize people and resources to achieve a goal.
+They are big-picture thinkers and can mobilize people and resources to achieve a goal.
 This leader is charismatic, focused, dedicated to the vision, and able to pivot as new information emerges.
-This role also takes responsibility for the perception of the brand, steering the company in a direction that will resonate with their target audience, solve a true problem, and create lasting impact.
+This role also takes responsibility for the perception of the brand, steering the company in a direction that will resonate with its target audience, solve a true problem, and create a lasting impact.

 The true magic for a Visionary happens when they see the opportunity for insight even in the mundane day-to-day tasks and prioritize feedback from the rest of their teammates.

 People-focused • The Manager is the one who rallies the troops.
-They are especially skilled at recognizing potential in people, and can place the right person with the right task to get things done.
-The Manager is constantly looking for ways people can better communicate, contribute, and make progress towards the brand’s goals.
+They are especially skilled at recognizing the potential in people and can place the right person with the right task to get things done.
+The Manager is constantly looking for ways people can better communicate, contribute, and make progress toward the brand’s goals.

 This role takes responsibility for the health of the team and clients.
 They are advocates for the experiences of those around them.
 What many sometimes forget, is the Manager is most aware of the experiences of the customer.
 This makes them an invaluable resource when brainstorming new services and products, or considering how the company can improve to better serve an audience.

 The true magic for a Manager happens when they feel dedicated to the vision of the company and realize that they are the advocates for the people involved.